alexanderatallah/window.ai/README.md

     temperature: 0.7,
     maxTokens: 800,
     model: ModelID.GPT4,
+    // Handle partial results if they can be streamed in
     onStreamResult: (res) => console.log(res.message.content)
   }
 )
+console.log("Full ChatML response: ", message)
 ```

 Note that `generateText` will return an array, `Output[]`, that only has multiple elements if `numOutputs > 1`.

 This **does not guarantee that the length of the return result will equal `numOutputs`**.
 If the model doesn't support multiple choices, then only one choice will be present in the array.

+The `onStreamResult` handler is similar.
+You should rely on the promise resolution and only use this
+handler to improve UX, since not all models and config options support it.

 ### Functions